 facility for storing and fetching attachments files.

-Starting in semester 2007B, we are asking PIs to use a standard naming convention when submitting mask designs (ODFs).
+We ask PIs to use a standard naming convention when submitting mask designs (ODFs).
 This is to avoid confusion as to which mask name (as defined in the OT Phase II MOS observations) is associated with the submitted Object Definition Table.
 If you wish to submit an Object Definition Table from which mask G(N/S)YYYYSQPPP-XX (N/S indicates North or South) should be designed then that Object Definition Table should have the name G(N/SYYYYSQPPP-XX_ODF.fits.
 Here YYYY is the year, S is the semester, PPP is the program number and XX is the mask number.
 This will enable us to ensure that the masks that are cut for the program have the mask name intended by the PI when the MOS observations were defined.